GovindaJR/SpaceAPI-WebApp/README.md

 # SpaceAPI WebApp
 Personal Project built with the Flask framework, HTML, and CSS.
-The application is a web app that fetches information from various API's containing information and data about space
-,parses through the data and displays it on the site.
-There is interactivity involved such using buttons or forms to have the user choose which data they want to see.
+The application is a web app that fetches information from various API's containing information and data about space, parses through the data and displays it on the site.
+There is interactivity involved such as using buttons or forms to have the user choose which data they want to see.

 # Concepts Applied
 The key concepts used in the project are: